GeoNode/documentation/admin/admin_panel/index.rst

 Force a User Session to expire
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Everyting said about the creation of a new ``Access Token``, applies to the deletion of the latter.
+Everything said about the creation of a new ``Access Token``, applies to the deletion of the latter.

 From the same interface an admin can either select an expiration date or delete all the ``Access Tokens`` associated to a user, in order to force its session to expire.